nam11/Biology_Invasive_Species/index.md

 ### Introduction

-Native species are plants and animals that evolved as a part of their local ecosystem.
-Non-native species are plants or animals that humans introduce to a foriegn environment and thrive there.
+Native species are plants and animals that evolved naturally as a part of their local ecosystem.
+Non-native species are plants or animals that humans have introduced accidendtally or intentially, to a foriegn environment and thrive there.
 Invasive species are non-native species whose introduction will likely cause harm to the environment.
 An example of invasive species in the Sonoran desert is buffelgrass.

 ## 1. Buffelgrass
 ### 1.1 Buffelgrass: Background